 These fees are in addition to standard registration fees.
 Drivers with EVs or vehicles with ratings over 40 mpg are exempt from additional registration fees if they enroll in the OReGo program.
 For more information, including how to apply, visit the OReGo program website.

-The Clean Vehicle Rebate Program provides rebates to Oregon residents, businesses, non-profit organizations, and government agencies for the purchase or lease of a new electric vehicle (EV), including a PHEV, electric motorcycle, or fuel cell electric vehicles (FCEVs) and plug-in electric vehicles (PEVs).
-New ZEVs and PHEVs with a battery capacity greater than 10 kilowatt-hours (kWh) are eligible for a rebate of $2,500.
-New ZEVs and PHEVs with a battery capacity of less than 10 kWh are eligible for a rebate of $1,500.
+The Clean Vehicle Rebate Program provides rebates to Oregon residents, businesses, non-profit organizations, and government agencies for the purchase or lease of a new electric vehicle (EV), including a PHEV, electric motorcycle, or fuel cell electric vehicle (FCEV).
+New EVs and FCEVs purchased before May 1, 2023, with a battery capacity greater than 10 kilowatt-hours (kWh) are eligible for a rebate of $2,500.
+EVs and FCEVs with a battery capacity of less than 10 kWh are eligible for a rebate of $1,500.

-EPUD customers are eligible for a $100 incentive to register their new or used PEV with EPUD.
+EPUD customers are eligible for a $100 incentive to register their new or used EV with EPUD.
 For more information, including eligibility requirements and application, visit the EPUD website.